LilianBoulard/PKS/README.md

 ## Issue
 Opening a server publicly to the Internet implies major risks.<br />
-Along with different ways of securing this server, such as RSA keys for SSH connections, I learned about a system allowing outside connections "on-demand" using a knocking system, that will open a port once a sequence of packets is send to a series of ports.<br />
+Along with different ways of securing its access, such as RSA keys for SSH connections, I learned about a server-side system allowing outside connections "on-demand" using a knocking system, that will open a port once a specific sequence of packets is received.<br />

 A bunch of articles have already been written on the subject, such as this paper, which is pretty interesting and accurate :<br />
 https://www.sans.org/reading-room/whitepapers/sysadmin/port-knocking-basics-1634<br />